github/backup-utils/README.md

 This repository includes backup and recovery utilities for [GitHub Enterprise][1].

-**Note**: the [GitHub Enterprise version requirements](docs/requirements.md#github-enterprise-version-requirements) have changed starting with Backup Utilities v2.13.0.
+**Note**: the [GitHub Enterprise version requirements](docs/requirements.md#github-enterprise-version-requirements) have changed starting with Backup Utilities v2.13.0, released on 27 March 2018.

 ### Features